OxfordDemSci/mySocialWatcher/mysocialwatcher/api/static/docs.md

 Argument | Description
 |:-- |:-----------
-days | (default=7) Number of prior days leading up to today to include with the monitoring summary.
+days | (default=7) Number of prior days leading up to today to include with the monitoring summary. collections | List of collections to monitor.
+Format = ['my_collection1', 'my_collection2'].
+Use [list_collections endpoint](#endpoint-list_collections) to see collections available to you.

 **API Response**
 The API will return a json response with four elements: